 - Region/NA/Network Newsletter

-They should NOT forward the SIGBI News Briefing to them, as Associate Members get their own newsletter which is aimed specifically at them.
+They should NOT forward the SIGBI News Briefing to them, as this is sent directly to Associate Members from SIGBI HQ.

 The Equality Act 2010, Schedule 16, Section 1(1) states: “An association does not contravene section 101(1) by restricting Membership to persons who share a protected characteristic”.
 The protected characteristic that allows the Company to restrict its Membership to females is clearly “sex”.
 This only applies to Clubs within the UK.
 Clubs in other countries are advised to research their own Equality Laws to ensure they comply with local legislation.